Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Introduction

 In summary, our main contributions are as follows: \begin{itemize} \item[1)] We propose a differentially private dual gradient tracking algorithm, abbreviated as DP-DGT (\textbf{Algorithm~\ref{algo: one}}), to address privacy issues in DRA over directed networks.
 Our algorithm masks the transmitted messages in networks with Laplacian noise and does not rely on any extra central authority. \item[2)] With the derived sufficient conditions, we prove that the DP-DGT algorithm converges to a neighborhood of the optimal solution (\textbf{Theorem~\ref{thm: primal_con}}) by showing the convergence of the dual variable even for non-convex objectives (\textbf{Theorem~\ref{thm: convergence}}).
-This theoretical analysis nontrivially extends existing works on gradient tracking with information-sharing noise for convex or strongly convex objectives~\cite{chen2023differentially, wang2023tailoring, huang2024differential}. \item[3)] We specify the mathematical expression of privacy loss $\epsilon$ under the DP-DGT (\textbf{Theorem~\ref{thm: DP}}) and demonstrate that the DP-DGT algorithm preserves DP for each individual agent's cost function even over infinite iterations (\textbf{Corollary~\ref{cor: finite}}).
-To our best knowledge, previous studies have only reported differential privacy results for DRA in undirected networks~\cite{ding2021differentiallyra, wu2022differentially}.
+This theoretical analysis nontrivially extends existing works on gradient tracking with information-sharing noise for convex or strongly convex objectives~(\cite{chen2023differentially, wang2023tailoring, pu2020robust, huang2024differential}). \item[3)] We specify the mathematical expression of privacy loss $\epsilon$ under the DP-DGT (\textbf{Theorem~\ref{thm: DP}}) and demonstrate that the DP-DGT algorithm preserves DP for each individual agent's cost function even over infinite iterations (\textbf{Corollary~\ref{cor: finite}}).
+To our best knowledge, previous studies have only reported differential privacy results for DRA in undirected networks~(\cite{ding2021differentiallyra}).
 Moreover, our analysis relaxes the gradient assumption used in~\cite{wang2023tailoring, chen2023differentially}. \end{itemize}

-The remainder of this paper is structured as follows: Section~\ref{sec: formulation} introduces the preliminaries and problem formulation for privacy-preserving DRA over directed networks are provided in Section~\ref{sec: formulation}.
-A differentially private distributed dual gradient tracking algorithm with robust push-pull is proposed in Section~\ref{sec: algo}.
-Then, details on the convergence analysis are presented in Section~\ref{sec: convergence}, followed by a rigorous proof of $\epsilon$-DP over infinite iterations in Section~\ref{sec: DP}.
-Numerical simulations are presented to illustrate the obtained results in Section~\ref{sec: sim} provides numerical simulations illustrating the results, and Section~\ref{sec: conclusions} discusses conclusions and future research directions.
+The remainder of this paper is structured as follows: Section~\ref{sec: formulation} introduces the preliminaries and problem formulation for privacy-preserving DRA over directed networks.
+Section~\ref{sec: algo} presents a differentially private distributed dual gradient tracking algorithm with robust push-pull.
+Section~\ref{sec: convergence} details the convergence analysis, followed by a rigorous proof of $\epsilon$-DP over infinite iterations in Section~\ref{sec: DP}.
+Section~\ref{sec: sim} provides numerical simulations illustrating the results, and Section~\ref{sec: conclusions} discusses conclusions and future research directions.

 \emph{Notations}: Let $\mathbb{R}^{p}$ and $\mathbb{R}^{p \times q}$ represent the set of $p$-dimensional vectors and $p \times q$-dimensional matrices, respectively.
 The notation $\mathbf{1}_{p} \in \mathbb{R}^{p}$ denotes a vector with all elements equal to one, and $I_{p} \in \mathbb{R}^{p \times p}$ represents a $p \times p$-dimensional identity matrix.
 We use $\|\cdot \|_{2}$ or $\| \cdot \|$ to denote the $\ell_{2}$-norm of vectors and the induced $2$-norm for matrices.
 We use $\mathbb{P}(\mathcal{A})$ to represent the probability of an event $\mathcal{A}$, and $\mathbb{E}[x]$ to be the expected value of a random variable $x$.
 The notation $\text{Lap}(\theta)$ denotes the Laplace distribution with probability density function $f_{L}(x|\theta) = \frac{1}{2\theta}e^{\frac{-|x|}{\theta}}$, where $\theta > 0$.
 If $x \sim \text{Lap}(\theta)$, we have $\mathbb{E}[x^{2}] = 2 \theta^{2}$ and $\mathbb{E}[x] = 0$.